jxyblog

 recordsetid='ff80808287asdasdad3b1d031404c4'

-domain='jxyblog.top' The domain name that needs to be modified, I directly use the root domain.
+domain='jxyblog.top' Domain name to modify the resolution, I directly use the root domain.

 4. First, perform router port IP address acquisition debugging

-Otherwise, the script will run into errors later.
+Otherwise, the script will throw an error when running later.

-SSH into the router interface and run the following command to see if you can normally obtain the WAN port's IPv6 address.
-I am using PPPoE dialing.
+SSH into the router interface and run the following commands to see if you can normally obtain the WAN port's IPv6 address; mine is using PPPoE dialing.

 5. Software to be installed on the router, open the router software package interface and install the following two software